 During the reporting period, there was no revenue from transactions with a single external customer amounting to 10% or more of the Company's total revenue.

-30 CONTINGENCIES
+29 CONTINGENCIES

-The Company did not have any material contingent liabilities at the end of the reporting period.
+The Company did not have any material contingent liabilities at the end of the reporting period (as at 31 December 2020: Nil).

-31 NON-ADJUSTING EVENT AFTER THE REPORTING PERIOD
+30 NON-ADJUSTING EVENTS AFTER THE REPORTING PERIOD